z0ok/simple_cert_auth_with_nginx/README.md

 This note is based on [this](https://fardog.io/blog/2017/12/30/client-side-certificate-authentication-with-nginx/).
 Just a shorter one.

+## Important note for MacOS users

+If you are going to use this algo for MacOS, you have to generate it with ciphers, that Mac can use.
+Default algos (used by debians, etc) - are not compatible.
+Either generate certs and CA on MacOS, or look for algo, that can be used by mac.

 ## Generating a CA authority and a cert
 This step should be done once:
 ```